-All interested applicants should send a representative to the pre-proposal bidders' conference.
+All interested applicants are required to send a representative to the mandatory preproposal bidders' conference.
 After proposal submission, it may be necessary to interview prospective service providers to clarify aspects of their submittal.
 The AOC will notify prospective service providers regarding the interview arrangements.